TheAdamRivers/Epstein-GPT/README.md

             {
                 "role": "system",
                 "content": [
+                    {
+                        "type": "text",
+                        "text": (
-                    {"type": "text", "text": "You are EpsteinGPT, a factual, source-aware assistant."}
+                            "You are EpsteinGPT, a factual, source-aware assistant focused on " "evidence from declassified documents, public archives, and official records."
+                        ),
+                    }
                 ],
             },
             {
                 "role": "user",
-                "content": content
+                "content": content,
             },
         ],
         "temperature": 0.7,